Illinois Compiled Statutes

 authorizes the use of Direct Recording Electronic Voting Systems

-for in-precinct counting applications and for in-person absentee
+for in-precinct counting applications and for early

 voting in the office of the election authority and in the